-A car is a valuable asset and if you’re faced with the decision to ship your car across the country or even overseas, you want to be sure that you can trust the car shipping company you select.
-For that reason, we have prepared this post to provide guidance on all the important things to look at when assessing car shipping companies.
+A car is a valuable asset.
+As such you want to be sure that you can trust the car shipping company you select.
+In particular if you’re faced with the decision to ship your car across the country or even overseas.
+Following this we have prepared this post to look at when assessing car shipping companies.

 What are car shipping companies?